 To receive The Greats Honors Program diploma evidencing completion of the high school honors program, students must complete a minimum of one year (two semesters) and at least 25% of their courses while enrolled in the Greats Honors Program, and including a minimum of one year in the Great Books Program.
 The other courses may be completed elsewhere, provided they are reasonably similar courses, of high school level or greater.
 Simply contact us for any help needed in determining what courses taken elsewhere qualify–we use a flexible, reasonable approach.

-Students interested in substituting some other of The Great Courses Plus™ for one or more of those listed on the GHP curriculum chart #2, not already listed as acceptable substitutions, may request permission to do so, which will ordinarily be granted for up to two such substitutions, provided the courses are academic in nature (e.g., not cooking classes) and of approximately the same number of lectures.
+Students interested in substituting some other courses of Wondrium™ for one or more of those listed on the GHP curriculum chart #2, not already listed as acceptable substitutions, may request permission to do so, which will ordinarily be granted for up to two such substitutions, provided the courses are academic in nature (e.g., not cooking classes) and of approximately the same number of lectures.
 For example a student may be more interested in history than math, and so may wish to substitute a history course for Precalculus and Trigonometry.
 More than two such substitutions requires special permission.

 ANGELICUM ACADEMY HIGH SCHOOL DIPLOMA REQUIREMENTS